kasrababaei/swift-notes/design-pattern.md

 - View: view objects present information to the user.
 - Controller: controller objects tie the model to the view.

+Normally, the view implementation instantiates the concrete presenter object, providing a reference to itself.

+## Model-View-Presenter (MVP)

+Model–view–presenter (MVP) is a derivation of the model–view–controller (MVC) architectural pattern, and is used mostly for building user interfaces.

+- The *model* is an interface defining the data to be displayed or otherwise acted upon in the user interface.
+- The *view* is a passive interface that displays data (the model) and routes user commands (events) to the presenter to act upon that data.
+- The *presenter* acts upon the model and the view.
+It retrieves data from repositories (the model), and formats it for display in the view.

 ## Model–View–ViewModel (MVVM)

 The Model-View-ViewModel (MVVM) design pattern to create a clear separation between